cubee-cb/linux-vr-compat/FEDORA-WiVRn-Envision.md

 - Obnoxiously slow load times on an HDD.
 Might move it to the NVMe I stole from my laptop.

 ## Partially working
-These launch, but are unplayable or have serious issues functioning.
+These launch, but are unplayable or have issues functioning.
-Or, in some cases they start working all of a sudden but I have no idea why.
+Or, in some cases they started working all of a sudden but I have no idea why.

 ---